MRXbrain/MyeloMaps/release_version_0.9/README.txt

 methods, products, instructions, or ideas contained in the material herein.

 The authors and Heinrich-Heine University make no representations about the suitability of this software for any purpose.
-It is provided ìas isî without express or implied warranty.
+It is provided ‚Äúas is‚Äù without express or implied warranty.
 The authors are not responsible for any data loss, equipment damage, property loss, or injury to subjects or patients resulting from the use or misuse of this software package.